abulatek/abulatek.github.io/_pages/about.md

 <!-- [**Rocketry:**](https://abulatek.github.io/hobbies/) At Macalester, I was involved with Macalester's High Power Rocketry team ([here's their Facebook page](https://www.facebook.com/MacRocketry)), and I participated in the design and build processes for several competition rockets: Quantum Field Theory I, Quantum Heavy, and Mach-alester I. Our team intended to participate in the Spaceport America Cup in 2020, which was cancelled, but the team has been very active since then in both remote and in-person activities and competitions. -->

 **Technical theatre and more:** I have harbored a love for theatre since high school and worked in the costume shop at Macalester.
 My favorite musical is [*Big Fish*](https://www.theatricalrights.com/show/big-fish/).
 I am an [avid player](https://www.youtube.com/channel/UCYdvdoHbrFpmEM9TXPnenIA) of the [Nancy Drew PC game series](https://www.herinteractive.com/shop-games/all-games/), and I frequently indulge my nostalgia by playing [other PC games from my childhood](https://youtu.be/9iby4o_0oVM).
-I am a fan of the tabletop game Dungeons and Dragons, though I do not play it regularly.
+I am a fan of the tabletop game Dungeons and Dragons.
 I have recently been developing an interest in filmmaking.

 Recent Activities
 ------